 It’s interesting to compare the catalogues of Newton’s and Maxwell’s libraries.
 Newton left behind a remarkable2 2,100 books.
 Of these 109 were on physics and astronomy, 138 on alchemy, 126 on maths and 477 on theology.3 By comparison, over half Maxwell’s books were on physics.
 Newton was arguably an applied mathematician (when he wasn’t occupied as an alchemist, a theologian or working at the Mint).
 Maxwell, like Einstein, was undoubtedly a physicist.

-Statue of James Clerk Maxwell, Edinburgh © Getty Images
+James Clerk Maxwell statue, Edinburgh © Getty Images

 Looking back from the twenty-first century, Maxwell comes across as unusually unstuffy for his day.
 Someone far from the stereotypical image of the humourless Victorian scientist.
 And we are now also in a position to appreciate just how much his work on electromagnetism would help launch a technological revolution.